GridSpace/grid-apps/notes.md

 * `F` add support for tapered ball mills
 * `F` warn when part > stock or cuts go outside bed
 * `F` animation should clear the mesh in areas where the cuts go through the stock?
-* `F` show render progress bar or %
 * `P` detect render message backlog and pause or warn
 * `P` redo all path route / planning in prepare to account for terrain before camOut
-* `P` fast forward animation with "chunking" or "skip animation"

 # Laser